marksandspencer/marksandspencer.github.io/_posts/2023-04-04-axe-testing-in-web-platform.md

 ## Summary

-Automated AXE tests are just part of our accessibility testing at M&S. [Read more about accessibility testing in Onyx](https://www.notion.so/Accessibility-in-Onyx-6ef2f940fab94f8583c6dbe024a3d886).
+Automated AXE tests are just part of our accessibility testing at M&S. [Read more about our accessibility testing](/blog/2023/04/axe-testing-in-web-platform/).